-In this two-part series on translating in the horticultural and agricultural industry we will look at a range of key concepts in each sector and some of the terminology the translator needs to be familiar with.
+In this two-part series on translating in the horticultural and agricultural industry we look at a range of key concepts in each sector and some of the terminology the translator needs to be familiar with.

-Today’s webinar (November 15th) will look at translating in agriculture, with the emphasis on the speaker’s main areas of translation experience: livestock farming and farm automation and equipment.
+This video looks at translating in agriculture, with the emphasis on the speaker’s main areas of translation experience: livestock farming and farm automation and equipment.

-Kari Koonin has over 25 years’ experience as a freelance and in-house translator working from Dutch, German and Afrikaans to English and is a Fellow of the Institute of Translation and Interpreting.
+Kari has over 25 years’ experience as a freelance and in-house translator working from Dutch, German and Afrikaans to English and is a Fellow of the Institute of Translation and Interpreting.
 A passionate gardener who can’t pass by a garden centre or plant sale without buying something, Kari has developed her love of horticulture, agriculture and nature conservation in general into a specialist field which now accounts for the bulk of her translation work.
 Kari’s story is a perfect example of how you can develop a specialist field in translation without a formal background in the industry.

 Who should watch it?